wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/02-plugin-requirements.md

 ## Plugin best practices

-The plugin handbook lists a number of common best practices when developing plugins.
+The plugin handbook also contains a section on common [best practices](https://developer.wordpress.org/plugins/plugin-basics/best-practices/) when developing plugins.

 One of these suggestions is to include a check to ensure that the plugin code is only executed when part of a WordPress request.